NervanaSystems/ngraph-tf/README.md

         HEAD detached at v1.11.0-rc2

-2. You must instantiate a specific kind of `virtualenv`  to be able to proceed with the `ngraph-tf` bridge installation.
+2. You must instantiate a specific kind of `virtualenv`  to be able to proceed with the `ngraph-tf` installation.
 For systems with Python 3.n or Python 2.7, these commands are

         virtualenv --system-site-packages -p python3 your_virtualenv